Cooking Without Power

 - Make sure fires are controlled with metal or rocks surrounding them.

-- Never leave a fire (not even a candle) without an adult to keep an eye on it.
+- Never leave a fire (not even a candle) without an adult around to keep an eye on it.